 Hungarian Specialties

-Kürtőskalács (chimney cake) – This is the famous woodfired, sugar-coated cake prepared in a tubular shape.
-It is essentially a sweet dough rolled around a long, circular spit and cooked over coals, then optionally topped with cinnamon or coconut.
+- Kürtőskalács (chimney cake) – It’s essentially a sweet dough rolled around a long, circular spit and cooked over coals, then optionally topped with cinnamon or coconut.
 This dish is thought to have originated in the Transylvanian region of Romania by ethnic Hungarians.

-Beef goulash – This classic Hungarian beef stew is known around the world.
+- Beef goulash – This classic Hungarian beef stew is known around the world.
 You can try it at the markets, but you’ll have much nicer versions at one of the nearby traditional restaurants.
-You can also find vegetarian goulash at a few places in Budapest.
+You can also find vegetarian goulash at a few places.

-Chicken paprikash – Another classic Hungarian dish, this slow-cooked chicken is served with a creamy paprika sauce, again probably best at a restaurant.
+- Chicken paprikash – Another classic Hungarian dish, this slow-cooked chicken dish is served with a creamy paprika sauce.
+Again, it is probably best served at a restaurant.

-Hungarian salami – Mild and spicy versions of this specialty are easy to come by in Budapest.
-Go to the Great Market Hall for the most extensive range.
+- Hungarian salami – Mild and spicy versions of this specialty are easy to come by in Budapest.
+For the most extensive range, go to the Great Market Hall.

-Tokaj wine – It’s not just Slovakia where you can find the famous Tokaj wine region; it also crosses the border into Hungary.
-While this region isn’t near Budapest, you can get this sweet wine in many places.
+- Tokaj wine – It’s not just Slovakia where you can find the famous Tokaj wine region; it also crosses the border into Hungary.
+While this region isn’t near Budapest, you can get this sweet wine everywhere.
 It’s a lovely complement to a slice of dobos torta.

-Unicum – A strong herbal liqueur unique to Hungary, this is a very special drink that locals drink as an aperitif or digestif.
+- Unicum – A strong herbal liqueur unique to Hungary, this is a very special drink that locals drink as an aperitif or digestif.
 First produced in 1790, the drink is bitter and, in my opinion, tastes awful.
 It’s most definitely an acquired taste.
-You can read about the drink’s long history here.
+You can read about the long history of the drink here.

 Unique Traditions